Get moving with BookBikes

-The bikes are now available for loan at the Berwick & District Library and will be available at the Wolfville Library beginning mid summer, 2018 (coming later this year to Annapolis Royal).
+The bikes are available for loan at the Berwick & District Library and the Wolfville Library (coming later this year to Annapolis Royal).
 Bikes will be available on a first-come basis, and are due back the same day, no later than 30 minutes before the library closes.
 Borrow it for the day or for a couple hours.
 Ride the trails or use the bike to get your shopping done around town.
 Borrow your books and ride them home in the bike basket.
 Get moving with a BookBike!

 Bikes will be loaned to adults, ages 19 and over, who have a valid AVRL library card in good standing.
 All riders must read and sign our BookBike Borrowing Agreement and Waiver.
 Bikes will be loaned with a lock, light, and helmet (borrower may bring their own helmet).
 Bikes will be equipped with a bell & basket.

 Who can borrow a bike?